 For your convenience, you can also use our Daily Somatic Essentials CD.

 2. Arch & Curl: Lying on your back with [knees bent and] both hands interlaced behind your head, lift your head while exhaling and flattening your back.
 Lower your head while inhaling and arching your back.
-Repeat five to ten times as slowly and consciously as possibly.
-Lesson One: 5.A.
+Repeat five to ten times or less as slowly and consciously as possibly.

-5. Washcloth: Lying on your back [with knees bent], roll your arms in opposite directions on the floor, alternately dropping your knees each time to the side of the arm rolling down the floor.
+6. Washcloth: Lying on your back [with knees bent], roll your arms in opposite directions on the floor, alternately dropping your knees each time to the side of the arm rolling down the floor.
 Turn your head in the direction opposite your knees to make a full spinal twist.
-Move slowly and lazily, so as to enjoy the stretch.
-Repeat six to twenty times as slowly and consciously as possibly.
-Lesson Four: 8.A.
+Move slowly and lazily, so as to enjoy the easy lengthening.
+Repeat three to twenty times or less, as slowly and consciously as possibly.

 The Lesson Numbers at the end of each Daily Somatic Essentials step refer to the Lessons featured at the end of the book Somatics by Thomas Hanna and in the Somatic Exercise series The Myth of Aging, available from The Somatics Shop.
 This Cat Stretch summary can also be found on page 99 of the book Somatics.